laurinzimt/Jupyter/README.md

-Here you will find some jupyter notebooks, explaining how to work with the existing local dask cluster.
+Here you find some jupyter notebooks, explaining how to work with the existing local dask cluster and also a short tutorial on how to create your own conda environments.

+DASK
+Dask.distributed is a lightweight library for distributed computing in Python, making computation in the cloud more resource efficient.
+If possible we recomend that you utilize this cluster to speed up your calculation tasks.

-To connect to it use the following lines of code
+To connect to the dask-cluster use the following lines of code

 from dask.distributed import Client c = Client('192.168.17.5:8786')
 c

-If you need any additional packages you can install them right in your notebook with

-!pip install

-But beware, at the moment these packages do not persist inbetween sessions.
+ENVIRONMENTS
+If you want to create your own conda environments follow the following steps:

+1. copy the "environments.condarc" file to your home directory and rename it in ".condarc"

+2. Create an environment, for this we will follow the example of a tensorflow environment.
+Open a terminal window in your Jupyter hub and use the following commands.

+conda create --name tensorflow

+3. Activate that environment:

+conda activate tensorflow

+4. Install the wanted packages

+conda install -c conda-forge tensorflow

+5. Install ipykernel

+conda install -c anaconda ipykernel

+6. Add the environment to your jupyter notebook

+python -m ipykernel install --user --name=tensorflow

+Now you should see a new environment in your notebook.